oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Create a new Java Project for the `transfer` service.

-  In the Explorer of VS Code open `Java Project` and click the the **plus** sign to add a Java Project to your workspace.
+  In the Explorer of VS Code open `Java Project` and click the **plus** sign to add a Java Project to your workspace.

   ![Add Java Project](images/add_java_project.png " ")